 Massage Therapy, Chiropractic Care and Acupuncture

 Massage therapy, Chiropractic Care and Acupuncture are all complementary treatments that can be used in addition to Physiotherapy, at the discretion of your Physiotherapist.
 What may work for some patients will not have the same effect for others, which is why these options need to be discussed with your Physiotherapist.

 Massage Therapy is usually the safest and most effective complementary treatment in conjunction with Physiotherapy.
-Your Massage Therapist will help break down parts of the soft tissue that are damaged from whiplash so that you can work on rebuilding stronger, supported tissue.
+Your Massage Therapist will help break down parts of the soft tissue that are damaged from whiplash so that you can work on rebuilding stronger, supporting tissue.

 Chiropractic Care or Acupuncture can also be used to help with whiplash rehabilitation.
-Chiropractic Care, like Physiotherapy will focus on the movement of the muscles, however, the movements involve certain level of gentle manipulation of the muscles.
+Chiropractic Care, like Physiotherapy, will focus on the movement of the muscles, however, the movements involve a certain level of gentle manipulation of the muscles.
 This can be anything from your Chiropractor gently thrusting problematic joints near the spine, to manipulating muscles through pushing on trigger points.
 Acupuncture is another common method that Chiropractors and Acupuncturists will perform for patients with whiplash.
 The acupuncture points targeted by acupuncture needles are directly related to the nerves in the spinal column.
 In the perspective of Traditional Chinese Medicine, Acupuncture will free the flow of energy in the nerves and help restore balance in the neck and head, decreasing the amount of pain and removing toxic energy.
 In Western practices, Acupuncture works to decrease inflammation of the nerves and muscles, allowing better circulation and an increased range of motion.

 Recovering From Whiplash and Your Motor Vehicle Accident